mas2020-golang/rest-api/README.md

 ## Resources
 This is the list of the reference to the resource that we are going to use in the application:
-- Gorilla Mux, official documentation can be found [here](https://www.gorillatoolkit.org/)
+- Gorilla Mux, official documentation can be found [here](https://www.gorillatoolkit.org/).
+  The Gorilla world on github is [here](https://github.com/gorilla).

 ## Structure of the application
 The application has this folders: